 The Last of Ka’dubarh is December’s flash fiction that’ll bring readers into a fantasy themed battle.
 Experience the story in written word, audio, artwork and soundscape.

 Family means everything.
-This is something that has been engraved into the hearts of my people for centuries.
+The belief has been in the hearts of my people for centuries.
 Our blood is what binds us together.
-Unity is what makes us strong.
-The ancestry tree has been carried on for generations, keeping us robust and pure.
-Each new generation carries on the legacy of the last.
-We support one another, care for one another, and fight for one another.
-Even if it means the most significant sacrifice: our own life.
+Unity makes us strong.
+The ancestral tree has grown steadily for generations, keeping us robust and pure.
+Each new generation carries on the legacy of the last, where we support one another, care for each other, and fight for one another even if it means the most significant sacrifice of all: our own lives.

-This is why I find myself on the frozen planes of Ka’dubarh, crawling over dozens of frozen corpses.
-Some of them I recognize, hell, I even had them over for wine and dinner back home.
+Our views are why I find myself on the frozen plains of Ka’dubarh, crawling over dozens of frozen corpses.
+Some of them I recognize; hell, I even had them over for wine and pig back home.
 Now, their lifeless, cold faces are empty shells.
-Their souls have moved onto the afterlife.
+Their souls have moved on to the afterlife.
 That leaves me here, alone, as the last.

-My feet were numb.
-Possibly from the blood loss or the icy weather.
-I didn’t know, all I knew was I could no longer feel them, or walk on them.
-I had to crawl on my arms to push forward.
-The vast chasm leading out of Ka’dubarh was the one path that protects my people’s homeland from outsiders.
-If I could just keep pushing on, I could crawl down the mountain and back to the warmer wilderness.
-I could make it back to my family.
+My feet are numb, possibly from the blood loss, or maybe it’s the icy wind biting away at my flesh.
+I don’t know.
+What is for certain is I can no longer feel my lower limbs, nor walk on them.
+I’m crawling on my arms to push forward.
+The vast chasm leading out of Ka’dubarh is the one path that protects my people’s homeland from the outsiders in Zingalg.
+If I can just keep pushing on, I can crawl down the mountain and back to the warmer wilderness—back to my family.

-A groan came directly under me as the chest began to move.
+A groan rises directly under me as the chest begins to move, by the gods.

-“Goo’cha abu,” the troll muttered to itself while adjusting its helmet.
+“Goo’cha abuo,” the troll mutters in a deep tone, adjusting its leather helmet.

-I extended my one hand, palm, outward, staring at the troll.
-“The battle is over, foe, we can go our separate ways, back home,” I said.
-Maybe I could reason with him.
-Perhaps we could come to some form of an agreement and leave this blood-filled snowscape.
+I extend my one hand, palm outward.
+“The battle is over.
+We can go our separate ways, back home,” I say.
+Maybe I can reason with it.
+Perhaps we can come to some form of an agreement and leave this blood-filled snowscape.

-The troll attempted to get up but collapsed with a yelp.
-His leg had an arrow through it, he was as crippled as I was.
+The troll attempts to get up but collapses with a yelp.
+Its leg has an arrow through it, proving it to be as crippled as I am.

-“No battle over,” the troll said.
+“No battle over,” the troll says.
 “Your people shun us, and you will die for the dishonour.”

-“This can be settled another day,” I said.
+“This can be settled another day,” I say.
 “Go home, and I will do the same.”

 “We fight, human.”